mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 ## The @defsim macro

-Sensitivity Analysis SimulationDefs are defined using the macro `@defsim`, which does the following:
+Sensitivity Analysis `SimulationDef`s are defined using the macro `@defsim`, which does the following:

 * Defines random variables (RV) by assigning names to distributions, which can be any object that supports the following function: